arthurgassner/swissenergy-frontend/docs/eda.md

 How far back does our data go?
 Do we have data for every single hour?
 Do we have duplicates?

 !!! tip Data assessement
-    Identify and qualify -- in quantity and quality -- your **data sources**.
+    Qualify -- in quantity and quality -- your data sources.

 To answer these questions, let's start by fetching data for as far back as we can, and plotting it.